ozanerdem/ozanerdem.github.io/_posts/2019-09-16-representation-in-sat.markdown

 a program you implement with a general purpose programming language.
 In this paradigm, you only add or remove constraints in a *declarative* way.
-This does not mean that debugging SAT instances are *always* easier than debugging a traditional program, however I would argue that I would very much prefer writing out a SAT formulation than writing a C++ program that does the same thing.
+This does not mean that debugging SAT instances are *always* easier than debugging a traditional program, however I would very much prefer writing out a SAT formulation than writing a C++ program that does the same thing.

 The formulation I present here, of course, is not the only way to encode the